 Equally important to VHHA’s day-to-day advocacy with legislators and regulators are our efforts to engage hospital and health system leadership and employees.
 The most effective voice for hospitals and health systems are the 115,000+ Virginians employed in VHHA’s member facilities.
-Involvement in VHHA’s Hospital Support Network or the Hospital Grassroots Network, signing up for Voter Voice, and/or contributing to HosPAC are all important steps to ensuring hospitals and health systems have a voice in Richmond and Washington.
+Involvement in VHHA’s Hospital Support Network or the Hospital Grassroots Network by signing up for our online Muster engagement portal, and contributing to HosPAC are all important steps to ensuring hospitals and health systems have a voice in Richmond and Washington.

 VHHA acts as your representative and advocate before the Virginia General Assembly on policy issues affecting the delivery, quality, accessibility and cost effectiveness of health care.

 Health care policy is predominantly driven by Congress and federal regulatory agencies; VHHA works closely with AHA and other groups to ensure that Virginia hospitals and health systems have a voice at the Capitol.

 Community health legislative dashboards offer key statistics – demographic and population data, health indicators, local hospital listings, etc. – corresponding to legislative areas.